Back to Legal Status

 Current Legal Status

 Colorado became the second U.S. state to legalize psilocybin when voters passed Proposition 122 (Natural Medicine Health Act) in November 2022.
-The law decriminalizes personal use and possession of psilocybin, DMT, ibogaine, and mescaline (excluding peyote) for adults 21 and older.
-It also establishes a regulated system for licensed healing centers to provide psilocybin services, with the first centers expected to open in 2024-2025.
-Denver had previously decriminalized psilocybin in 2019.
+The law decriminalizes personal use, possession, cultivation, and sharing of psilocybin, DMT, ibogaine, and mescaline (excluding peyote) for adults 21 and older.
+Colorado also has a regulated system for licensed healing centers and facilitators to provide supervised psilocybin services.
+Commercial retail sales remain prohibited, and Denver had previously decriminalized psilocybin in 2019.

 Timeline of Key Events